-- (a) Demand for and Supply of Money: Money Multiplier Quantity Theory of Money (Fisher, Pique and Friedman) and Keyne's Theory on Demand for Money, Goals and Instruments of Monetary Management in Closed and Open Economies.
+Demand for and Supply of Money: Money Multiplier Quantity Theory of (Fisher, Pique Money and Friedman) and Keyne's Theory on Demand for Money, Goals and Instruments of Monetary Management in Closed and Open Economies.
 Relation between the Central Bank and the Treasury.
-Proposal for ceiling on growth rate of money. - (b) Public Finance and its Role in Market Economy: In stabilization of supply, allocation of resources and in distribution and development.
+Proposal for ceiling on growth rate of money.

+- Public Finance and its Role in (b) Market Economy: In stabilization of supply, allocation of resources and in distribution and development.
 Sources of Govt. revenue, forms of Taxes and Subsidies, their incidence and effects.
 Limits to taxation, loans, crowding-out effects and limits to borrowings.
-Public Expenditure and its effects.

-4. International Economics:
+Public Expenditure and its effects. - 4.
+International Economics:

-- (a) Old and New Theories of International Trade - (i) Comparative Advantage - (ii) Terms of Trade and Offer Curve. - (iii) Product Cycle and Strategic Trade Theories. - (iv) Trade as an engine of growth and theories of under development in an open economy. - (b) Forms of Protection: Tariff and quota. - (c) Balance of Payments Adjustments: Alternative Approaches. - (i) Price versus income, income adjustments under fixed exchange rates. - (ii) Theories of Policy Mix. - (iii) Exchange rate adjustments under capital mobility. - (iv) Floating Rates and their Implications for Developing Countries: Currency Boards. - (v) Trade Policy and Developing Countries. - (vi) BOP, adjustments and Policy Coordination in open economy macro-model. - (vii) Speculative attacks. - (viii) Trade Blocks and Monetary Unions. - (ix) WTO: TRIMS, TRIPS, Domestic Measures, Different Rounds of WTO talks.
+- Old and New Theories (a) of International Trade - (i) Comparative Advantage

+(ii) Terms of Trade and Offer Curve. (iii) Product Cycle and Strategic Trade Theories.

+(iv)Trade as an engine of growth and theories of under development in an open economy.

+- (b) Forms of Protection: Tariff and quota. - (C) Balance of Payments Adjustments: Alternative Approaches.

+(i) Price versus income, income adjustments under fixed exchange rates.

+(ii) Theories of Policy Mix

+(iii) Exchange rate adjustments under capital mobility

+(iv) Floating Rates and their Developing Implications for Countries: Currency Boards.

+(v) Trade Policy and Developing Countries.

+(vi) BOP, adjustments and Policy Coordination in open economy macro-model.

+- (vii) Speculative attacks - (viii) Trade Blocks and Monetary Unions.

+WTO: TRIMS, TRIPS, (ix) Domestic Measures, Different Rounds of WTO talks.

-5. Growth and Development:
+- 5. Growth and Development: - (i) Theories of growth: Harrod's (a) model,

-- (a) (i) Theories of growth: Harrod's model, - (ii) Lewis model of development with surplus labour, - (iii) Balanced and Unbalanced growth, - (iv) Human Capital and Economic Growth. - (v) Research and Development and Economic Growth - (b) Process of Economic Development of Less developed countries: Myrdal and Kuzments on economic development and structural change: Role of Agriculture in Economic Development of less developed countries. - (c) Economic development and International Trade and Investment, Role of Multinationals. - (d) Planning and Economic Development: changing role of Markets and Planning, Private- Public Partnership. - (e) Welfare indicators and measures of growth Human Development Indices.
-The basic needs approach. - (f) Development and Environmental Sustainability Renewable and Non Renewable Resources, Environmental Degradation, Intergenerational equity development.
+(ii) Lewis model of development with surplus labour

+(iii) Balanced and Unbalanced growth,

+Human Capital and (iv) Economic Growth.

+- (v) Research and Development and Economic Growth - Process of Economic Development (b) of Less developed countries: Myrdal and Kuzments on economic development and structural change: Role of Agriculture in Economic Development of less developed countries. - and Economic development (C) International Trade and Investment, Role of Multinationals. - Planning Economic (d) and Development: changing role of Markets and Planning, Private-Public Partnership - (e) Welfare indicators and measures of growth - Human Development Indices.
+The basic needs approach. - Development and Environmental Sustainability - Renewable and Renewable Resources, Non Environmental Degradation, Intergenerational equity development.

-1. Indian Economy in Pre-Independence Era:
+Indian Economy in Pre-1.
+Independence Era: Land System and its changes,

-Land System and its changes, Commercialization of agriculture, Drain theory, Laissez faire theory and critique.
+Commercialization of agriculture, Drain theory, Laissez faire theory and critique.
 Manufacture and Transport: Jute, Cotton, Railways, Money and Credit.

-2. Indian Economy after Independence:
+Indian Economy after 2.
+Independence: